 Of course, the incredible visuals would all be for nothing if the story wasn’t up to standards, but thankfully, the plot of Batman Ninja also delivers on that front.
-Whilst the idea of Batman being transported to Feudal Japan and having to stop his enemies from waging a war to take over the country may seem a little goofy at first (and believe us, it is), the writers opted not to venture into campy territory, instead focusing on one man’s desperate quest to prevent chaos from erupting in a foreign land, and being forced to make some tough moral decisions along the way.
+Whilst the idea of Batman being transported to Feudal Japan and having to stop his enemies from waging a war to take over the country might seem a little goofy at first (and believe us, it is), the writers opted not to venture into campy territory.
+Instead, they wisely chose to focus on one man’s desperate quest to prevent chaos from erupting in a foreign land, and the tough moral decisions he was forced to make along the way.

-And while the PG-13 rating meant that the fights in Batman Ninja were mostly bloodless, the action sequences were still some of the most epic you’re likely to see all year round.
-Not only do we regularly see Batman putting his martial arts training to good use, but we also get to bear witness to giant robot fights so awesome that they would probably have Michael Bay in tears, not to mention a literal army of monkey going into battle.
-In the climatic sequence, we are also treated to an epic sword dual between Batman and the Joker, which is just as epic as any lightsaber dual from Star Wars, and it should also be noted that most of the action set pieces occur in broad daylight, so we should be thankful that all that nonsense from the live action films about everything happening at night was wisely overstepped.
+And while the PG-13 rating meant that the fights in Batman Ninja were mostly bloodless, the action sequences were still some of the most epic you’re likely to witness all year round.
+Not only do we regularly see Batman putting his martial arts training to good use, but we also get to bear witness to giant robot fights so awesome that they would probably have Michael Bay in tears, not to mention a literal army of monkeys charging into battle.
+In the climatic sequence, we are also treated to an epic sword duel between Batman and the Joker, which is just as epic as any lightsaber duel from Star Wars, and it should also be noted that most of the action set-pieces occur in broad daylight, so we should be thankful that all that nonsense from the live action films about everything happening at night was wisely overstepped.
 It’s a damn shame that Batman Ninja will only be released theatrically in Japan, because this is truly a film that demands to be viewed on the largest screen possible.

 The writer was provided a review copy of the film for the purposes of this article.
 Batman Ninja will be released on DVD and Blu-ray on May 14.